First Alert: Daily chances for wet weather this week

 For the most up-to-the-minute updates, download the WBTV Weather App.

 A First Alert has been issued right through Friday, with daily chances for showers and occasional heavier thunderstorms.
-It’s not going to rain all day, every day, but there will be rain around every day this week.
+It’s not going to rain all day, every day, but there will be rain around every day for the rest of this week.
 With a few breaks of sunshine, temperatures this afternoon should make a run to near 80° in most Piedmont neighborhoods.

-Make sure you have your umbrella or rain jacket before you head out the door, yet rain looks to be more “off-and-on” during the day.
+Much of today will probably be rain-free around the Piedmont – just a 30% rain chance here – but the chance does increase in the mountains and foothills, where it’s 50%.

 Meteorologist Al Conklin